Nancy-Kolaski/Nancy-Kolaski.github.io/project2.md

 **3. The third step was to find out WHEN these deaths are taking place**

-This line chart shows a trend of winter months within 2009-2017, specifically january, but higher flu deaths notable in Decmeber through March.
+This line chart shows a trend of winter months within 2009-2017, specifically january, but higher flu deaths notable in December through March.

 <img src="assets/seasonality_pic.png" alt="seasonality pic" style="width: 600px; height: auto;">